-F14: The Ethical Conduct of Cell and Gene Therapy Research: A Conversation With Industry on Inclusion, Patient Engagement, and Trustworthiness

-Track(s): Pharma/Biotech Perspectives; Advancing Equity and Justice; Emerging Research Challenges and Breaking Issues; Research Involving Data and Biospecimens

-Cell and gene therapy presents complex challenges in trial design and implementation to ensure equitable recruitment, effective informed consent, and participant safety.
-The cost of treatment development, the irreversibility of the therapeutic intervention, and the required commitment by industry to long-term engagement with participants each create new standards for ethical conduct that are distinct from other trials.
-Meeting these standards in low- and middle-income countries introduces additional responsibilities.
-In this panel session, experts from industry and bioethics, including a gene therapy trial participant, will describe the novel ethical demands of gene therapy trials in developed and less-developed countries, in adults and in children, and discuss model approaches.
+CIP 💄 🛃 🛧 F14: The Ethical Conduct of Cell and Gene Therapy Research: Novel Challenges for Industry and the IRB Track(s): Pharma/Biotech Perspectives; Advancing Equity and Justice in Research; Emerging Research Challenges and Breaking Issues; Research Involving Data and Biospecimens Cell and gene therapy presents complex challenges in trial design and implementation to ensure equitable recruitment, effective informed consent, and participant safety.
+The scientific and clinical novelty of each intervention, cost of treatment development, the irreversibility of the therapeutic intervention, and the required commitment by industry to long-term engagement with participants each create new standards for ethical conduct and its oversight that are distinct from other interventional trials.
+Fulfilling the goals of equitable and diverse enrollment introduces additional responsibilities.
+In this panel session, experts from industry and bioethics will describe the novel ethical demands of gene therapy trials in adults and in children and discuss model approaches.
+Learning Objectives:

-- •Identify the distinct elements of cell and gene therapy trials requiring special ethical considerations - •Discuss the challenges of informed consent in cell and gene therapy in adults and in children - •Review the challenges of equitable participant recruitment and engagement in cell and gene therapy in medically underserved communities and low resource countries

-Target Audience(s): Clinical Research Staff; Compliance Personnel; Diversity, Equity, Inclusion, and Justice; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff

-F15: Show Me the Money: Models for Billing for HRPP/IRB Review Fees

-Track(s): HRPP/IRB Administration/ Management and Process

-This session will cover billing of HRPP/IRB review fees.
+- •Identify the distinct elements of cell and gene therapy trials requiring special ethical considerations - •Discuss the challenges of informed consent in cell and gene therapy in adults and in children •Review the challenges of equitable participant recruitment and engagement in cell and gene therapy in medically underserved communities and low resource countries Target Audience(s): Clinical Research Staff; Compliance Personnel; Diversity, Equity, Inclusion, and Justice; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice Chairs; Researchers and Research Staff F15: Show Me the Money: Models for Billing for HRPP/IRB Review Fees Track(s): HRPP/IRB Administration/ Management and Process This session will cover billing of HRPP/IRB review fees.
 It will detail the old and current methods being used, including the pros and cons of each method.
+Learning Objectives:

-- •Learn about different models for billing for internal and external HRPP/IRB fees - •Consider the pros and cons of different models of billing - •Review different ways of billing HRPP/IRB fees for activities not directly related to IRB review

-Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff

-F16: Mission Overlap Between IRBs and IBCs and the Institutional Implications

-Track(s): Flexibility and Innovation in Research Oversight Processes; Research Oversight Leaders and Institutional Officials; Shared Oversight Challenges

-Review of research, especially research with novel technologies like gene therapy and immunotherapy, increasingly involve the use of viral vectors.
+- •Learn about different models for billing for internal and external HRPP/IRB fees - •Consider the pros and cons of different models of billing - •Review different ways of billing HRPP/IRB fees for activities not directly related to IRB review - Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff F16: Mission Overlap Between IRBs and IBCs and the Institutional Implications Track(s): Flexibility and Innovation in Research Oversight Processes; Research Oversight Leaders and Institutional Officials; Shared Research Oversight Challenges Review of research, especially research with novel technologies like gene therapy and immunotherapy, increasingly involve the use of viral vectors.
 These trigger protections from both IRBs, who are charged with protecting research participants, and IBCs, who are charged with protecting research personnel, the community, and the environment.
 While their jurisdictions are distinct, the content of their reviews can often overlap.
 For instance, while IBCs are responsible for third party safety from viral vectors, only IRBs have jurisdiction over the consent form which can detail safety measures required of the participants to protect those third parties.
 This means that communication between these committees is paramount.
 This session will discuss the challenges in the "gray zone" between IRBs and IBCs and how these are either addressed or exacerbated with different structural relationships.
 Specifically, with the increase in central IRBs and external IBCs, when these boards exist across different institutional divides, what are the implications for communication and co-review?
+Learning Objectives: